ega4432/react-k8s-sample/README.md

 ## Overview

-This is a sample code that uses [Minikube](https://github.com/kubernetes/minikube) to deploy React locally on kubernetes.
+This is a sample code that uses Docker Desktop to deploy React locally on kubernetes.

 ## Pre Requirements

-- Git/GitHub
-- Docker
+- Docker Desktop
-- Minikube
-- Node
+- Node/npm

 ## Setup